yoann-dufresne/Smiles2Monomers/README.md

 # Smiles2Monomers
-A tool to rely chemical structures to biological structures
+A tool to link chemical structures to biological structures